-Are you interested in organising a Summer or Winter School?
+Are you interested in organising a Summer School?

-The ETH-Board is funding selected Summer or Winter Schools, that are organised by Doctoral students from within the ETH-domain.
+The ETH-Board is funding selected Summer Schools, that are organised by Doctoral students from within the ETH-domain.

 One of the objectives of the school is to enhance exchange between EPFL and ETH students.
 Its main target group should therefore be Doctoral or Master students of EPFL and ETH Zürich.
 The school may be opened for students from other Swiss and international institutions as well.
 However, the body of participants must consist of at least two thirds of students from within the ETH Domain.

 The Summer Schools should be actively promoted within the ETH-domain by the organisers.